GrinnellAppDev/publications-api/README.md

 ### Production Environment

+First, create a production configuration or copy the example file with `cp docker-compose.prod.yml{.example,}`.

 Run `docker-compose -f docker-compose.yml -f docker-compose.prod.yml up --build` to start a production server.
 Alternatively, run `./restart.sh` to run production in the background.
 Either way, the production api will be